iitimii/Cam-Ai/README.md

 - Val_Accuracy: 0.6873

 ## Backend Description
-The backend handles the footage streaming from the Raspberry Pi onto a client-facing web application.
+The backend was written in python.
+It's main function is to accept footage streaming from the Raspberry Pi and display it on a client-facing web application.

 ### Backend Working Principle
-- A persistent connection is created using sockets, to link the server with the Raspberry Pi.
+- A persistent connection is created using sockets.
+This links the backend server with the Raspberry Pi.
-- The pi transmits the data, which is encoded using OpenCV
+- The pi transmits the data, which is encoded using OpenCV.
 - The footage is then converted to a moving jpeg format and streamed on the front end.

 ### Tools Required for the Backend
-- Flask: To create the server
+- Flask: Flask is a micro web framework written in Python.
+In this case, it was used to create the web application that would accept the streaming data from the Raspberry Pi.
+Also, it handled the conversion to moving jpeg and subsequent display on the simple frontend.
-- Numpy and NumpySockets: To create a persistent link between the raspberry pi and our local server, through which the footage would be streamed
+- Numpy and NumpySockets: These were used to create a persistent link between the raspberry pi and our local server, through which the footage would be streamed.

 ### Project Run Instructions
 - To set up the project, run the following: